jarrodmillman/pose-stats/description.md

 there  are many small groups or individual developers of statistical packages who lack the training in best (or better) practices in software engineering needed for open source an project to survive.
-On the other hand, the scientific python community adheres closely to such projects, resulting in well-engineered software packages such as `numpy`, `scipy` and `sklearn`.
+On the other hand, the scientific python community adheres closely to such projects, resulting in well-engineered software packages such as `numpy`, `scipy`, `pandas` and `sklearn`.
 This proposal seeks to learn and document how to bridge this gap, starting with `yagml` as a pilot project.
 With this knowledge, the OSE will be able to propogate this model for other projects, resulting in better engineered software in the statistical community.

 The context of statistical software today is such that the `R` developer community consists of many